• Lassie Web: Movies/Other Media

 Two episodes of the series were later released on an LP from Radiola, with the flip side being an audio version of the TV episode "The Lion."

 • Lassie plays "Jumpy," a dog accused of attacking Mrs. Evans' baby when the culprit is really a one-eyed cat which has been terrorizing a warehouse and a neighborhood.
-When Jumpy is picked up by the pound, Freddy, his young owner, goes to pick him up and is able to explain to the supervisor at the pound that the dog did not attack the child.
+When Jumpy is picked up by the pound, Freddy, his young owner, goes to retrieve him and is able to explain to the supervisor at the pound that the dog did not attack the child.
 However, Jumpy has no license and Freddy has to work to earn the $2 to finance it.
 He earns $2 and goes to pick up Jumpy, only to find himself short a dime.
 The kindly supervisor, touched by Freddy's resolve, puts in the extra dime and says Freddy may owe him the ten cents.
 On the way home, Freddy and Jumpy see the cat attacking the baby again.
 Freddy manages to catch the cat in his overcoat after Jumpy corners it, and the baby's mother finally understands that it was the one-eyed cat, not the dog, that attacked her child.
 When he takes the captive cat to the pound, Freddy finds he'll also receive a reward of $25 offered by the warehouse owner, a sum that will be a boon to his widowed mother!

 • A couple, Fred and Margaret, consults a doctor about Tommy, their disobedient son.
-He lies, lays about at school, and is disrespectful.
+He lies, goofs off at school, and is disrespectful.
 They tell the doctor that spankings don't seem to help, so the doctor thinks they should stop corporal punishment and use a system of rewards and penalties.
 They start their new resolve by locking up his skis (he wanted to go skiing after school), and Tommy retaliates by skipping school and going to the movies.
-The parents think Dr. Willard's scheme isn't working, but keep on.
-Next night Tommy tells his parents he is going ice skating, but they forbid it because the ice is thin.
+The parents think Dr. Willard's scheme isn't working, but keep on with it.
+The following night Tommy tells his parents he is going ice skating, but they forbid it because the ice is thin.
 Tommy pretends to acquiese, but sneaks out with his dog, "Pete," to the pond.
 When his parents find out they are furious.
 At the pond, Tommy is starting to skate on thin ice and Pete barks, warning him, but Tommy keeps skating and falls through the ice.
 Pete is holding the boy out of the water when his parents arrive.
 Tommy's father pulls him from the ice, then tells his mother to get him in the car while he rescues Pete.
 When Tommy finally comes to, he discovers Pete has drowned rescuing him.
 The repentant boy, having learned a hard lesson, resolves never to lie or disobey again, and his father tells him that if Pete has given him this new lease on life, then at least he has not died in vain.

 The Comic Book